ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 When you apply, your information is checked against various databases to ensure you’re not a security risk.
 You’ll also need to provide biometric data, like fingerprints, as part of the application process.

+These measures might seem a bit intrusive, but they’re there to keep everyone safe.
 Plus, once you’re approved, you’ll be able to travel freely within the Schengen Area, which is a pretty great perk.

 Getting your Schengen visa application rejected can put a real damper on your travel plans.
 Here are some common reasons for rejection and how to avoid them: